vokiel/system/README.md

-This is core repo for Hanariu Framewok.
+This is core repo for Hanariu Framewok (Kohana Framewok fork)